scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

   and inherits standard definitions of `product` and `map`.

-What can we say about these two data types without knowing more about their implementations?
+What can we say about these two data types without knowing more about their implementation?

 We know strictly more about `Foo` than `Bar`,
 `Monad` is a subtype of `Applicative`,